Byzantine Generals in the Permissionless Setting: Appendices

-Towards a contradiction, suppose that such a permissioned protocol exists.
+\begin{theorem} \cite{pass2017rethinking} Consider the synchronous and unauthenticated setting (with the framework described in Section \ref{framework}, whereby processors broadcast, rather than communicate by private channels).
+If $q\in (0,1]$, then there is no permissioned protocol giving a probabilistic solution to BB for a $q$-bounded adversary. \end{theorem} \begin{proof} Towards a contradiction, suppose that such a permissioned protocol exists.
 Let the set of processors be $P=\{ p_0, p_1,\dots, p_n \}$, suppose that $n\geq 2$ and that the adversary controls $p_0$.
-Fix a set of parameter inputs and a timing rule consistent with those inputs, such that the security parameter $\varepsilon$ is small (see Appendix 2 for the definition of a `timing rule').
+Fix a set of parameter inputs and a timing rule consistent with those inputs, such that the security parameter $\varepsilon$ is small (see Appendix 3 for the definition of a `timing rule').
 We say that two runs are \emph{indistinguishable for $p_i$} if the distribution on $p_i$'s state and the messages it receives at each timeslot is identical in both runs.
 By a \emph{system input} $s$, we mean a choice of protocol input for each processor in $P$.
 We restrict attention to system inputs in which each protocol input $\mathtt{in}_p$ is either $\{ 0_{\mathtt{U}^{\ast}} \}$ or $\{ 1_{\mathtt{U}^{\ast}} \}$ (but never $\{ 0_{\mathtt{U}^{\ast}}, 1_{\mathtt{U}^{\ast}} \}$ ).\footnote{Note that it still makes sense to consider inputs of this form in the unauthenticated setting, but now any participant will be able to send messages that look like they are signed by the general.} For any system input $s$, we let $\bar s$ be the system input in which each protocol input is reversed, i.e. if $\mathtt{in}_p = \{ z_{\mathtt{U}{\ast}} \}$ in $s$, then $\mathtt{in}_p= \{ (1-z)_{\mathtt{U}^{\ast}} \}$ in $\bar s$.
 For each system input $s$ and each $i\in [1,n]$, we consider a strategy (i.e. state transition diagram) for the adversary $\mathtt{adv}(i,s)$, in which the adversary ignores their own protocol input, and instead simulates all processors in $\{ p_1,\dots,p_n \}$ except $p_i$, with the protocol input specified by $\bar s$, i.e.\ the adversary follows the state transition diagram for each $p_j\in \{ p_1,\dots,p_n \}$ other than $p_i$, and broadcasts all of the messages it is instructed to broadcast.